 Time to act

-Now that you know all the implications of the shape and sizes of pots and different types of potting mixes, you can go ahead and make an informed decision for your indoor or outdoor plant.
+Now that you know all the implications of pot shapes and sizes and different types of potting mixes, you can make an informed decision about your indoor or outdoor plant.

 At Dapple Landscape Design, we take pride in our work of designing stunning yet sustainable gardens that are easy to maintain.
 This article shows you how many details are involved in selecting just one pot.
 Imagine all the factors involved in designing a complete garden!
 Our team of Australian landscape designers is more than ready and eager to work with you to create the garden of your dreams.